chaoticgd/ripped_apart/README.md

 ## superswizzle

-Converts .texture files to .png, automatically handling decompression and unswizzling.
+Converts .texture files to .png (or .exr in the case of HDR textures), automatically handling decompression and unswizzling.
 Can be used by dragging a texture onto the .exe file from within Windows explorer.

 Supported texture formats: